iscsi-osx/iSCSIInitiator/README.md

-The scripts `install.sh` and `uninstall.sh` are provided for manual installation.
+The initiator may be built by running the `build.sh` script.
+After the necessary components have been built, the script `install.sh` can be used for installation.
 Once installed, the command-line utility `iscsictl` can be used to add targets and login to them.
+See the project Wiki for more information.

 Important: